Turning from Sin to a Life Well-Lived

-It’s glorious to hear of the Lord’s rescue of women from temptation and sin, yet painful to watch/ hear/see them “waking up” and realizing, “How did I end up here?
-How do I get out of here… how do I change?”
-It’s super sobering for me and causes me to shudder every so often, knowing that this woman, or this man, or this marriage got “HERE” by taking a lot of little steps over time.
+It’s glorious to hear of the Lord’s rescue of women from temptation and sin, yet painful to watch them “wake up” and realize, “How did I end up here?
+How do I get out of here?
+How do I change?”
+It’s terribly sobering for me and causes me to shudder every so often, knowing that this woman, or this man, or this marriage got “here” by taking a lot of little steps over time.
 All these steps are ones that we choose, even while, in the moment of struggle, we may feel that they just “happened to me.”

-Gospel hope and wisdom tells us though, that a life well-lived is also the fruit of taking a lot of steps in a given direction… over and over, day by day.
+Gospel hope and wisdom tells us, though, that a life well-lived is also the fruit of taking a lot of little steps in a given direction… over and over, day by day.

-Recently some sobering confessions of secret sin were shared with me just as I had finished an autobiography of Helen Roseveare, a missionary to the Congo from 1953-1973.
-I was also at that time beginning to read a biography of Charles Spurgeon, an amazing bible teacher, preacher and pastor from the 1800s.
-This woman and this man are two of my faith-heroes and their stories remind me that well-lived lives include suffering, ongoing battles against sin and lots of seemingly little steps of obedience.
+Recently some sobering confessions of secret sin were shared with me just as I had finished reading an autobiography of Helen Roseveare, a missionary to the Congo from 1953-1973.
+I was also at that time beginning to read a biography of Charles Spurgeon, an amazing Bible teacher, preacher, and pastor from the 1800s.
+This woman and this man are two of my heroes of the faith, and their stories remind me that well-lived lives include suffering, ongoing battles against sin, and lots of seemingly little steps of obedience.

-Pretty sure that a part of the answer to this question is in knowing that a life well-lived happens as we live each day and through each circumstance like Paul did: deciding IN THIS MOMENT to fight when confronted by temptation and sin; committing TODAY to run the race and fix my eyes upon Jesus and surrendering in THIS SITUATION to trust the Lord through faith, believing that His purposes are always good for me.
+I’m pretty sure that a part of the answer to this question is in knowing that a life well lived happens as we live each day and through each circumstance like Paul did: deciding in this moment to fight when confronted by temptation and sin; committing today to run the race and fix my eyes upon Jesus, surrendering in this situation to trust the Lord through faith, believing that his purposes are always good for me.

 What do you think?
 Are there heroes of the faith in your life?
 Who do you look up to, and what are the daily or habitual faith steps they took that bore the fruit of a life well-lived?
 No one walks this life of faith alone.
 God has given us a “cloud of witnesses” to show us how to live well.